 Steps to Establish a Claim If You Are Involved in an Uber Accident

 1. Prove that your Uber driver is responsible for the accident

 In Colorado, you have the right to compensation if a driving accident causes you emotional or financial distress, especially if you’ve endured reckless driving such as the following:

 - Poor or negligent driving or vehicular maintenance

 2: Prove that you incurred damages

-- Economic damages – you have incurred past, and future medical expenses lost wages (especially if your earning capacity is affected), or physical impairment and disfigurement
+- Economic damages – you have incurred medical bills, lost wages, or physical impairment and disfigurement

 - Non-economic damages – you have suffered unmanageable pain, suffering, loss of enjoyment in your life, inconvenience, or minor physical impairment